-- PROJECT NUMBER: BI-TR/20-23-00 (ARRS – Public call of international bilateral scientific cooperation between Republic of Slovenia and Turkey from 2020 till 2023)
+- PROJECT NUMBER: BI-TR/20-23-00, ARRS – Public call of international bilateral scientific cooperation between Republic of Slovenia and Turkey from 2020-2023

 - PROJECT TITLE: Enhanced Wood Properties of Low-Grade Timber Through Densification Coupled with Natural, Plant-Based Polymers

 - PROJECT LEADER: Matthew Schwarzkopf, PhD

 - PARTNERS: InnoRenew CoE (Slovenia) and Karadeniz Technical University (Turkey)